-Accumulated EBITDA for the first quarter 2023 was M\$ 1,094 (+38.4%) higher than in the same period of the previous year, a variation explained by a higher gross margin.
-Operating expenses were in line with the same period of the previous year.
+EBITDA for the fourth quarter of 2023 was higher by M\$ +326 (+8.7%) compared to the same period of the previous year, a variation explained by higher gross margin and higher NG sales volume.
+Both were partially offset by higher operating expenses.
+LPG sales volume was lower than in the same quarter of the previous year (-2.6%).
+Sales in LPG equivalent tons decreased by 2.3%.

-LPG sales volume decreased by 2.8% and sales in NG equivalent tons decreased by 2.6%.
-Gross profit increased by 20.6% due to higher unit gross margins.
+Gross profit increased +12.2% due to higher unit margins and NG volume, partially offset by lower LPG sales volume.